nvvishnu/CS6910-Fundamentals-of-Deep-Learning-Assignments/README.md

-# CS6910-Assignments
+## CS6910-Assignments
-This is the python code for Assignment 1 of CS6910(Deep Learning) course developed by V Vishnu Kiran(CS18B067) and Meesa Shivaram Prasad(CS18B056).
+This is the python code for Assignments of CS6910(Deep Learning) course developed by V Vishnu Kiran(CS18B067) and Meesa Shivaram Prasad(CS18B056).

+# Assignment 1:

+Check the direcotry "Assignment 1"

 There are multiple files in our notebook.
 “Assignement1_Final_Sweep.ipynb” is the notebook which contains our final code.
 We have retained the other files so that it will be possible to keep track of the contributions of each team member.